Dazzle Ships (album): Critical reception

 Initial reviews of Dazzle Ships were largely negative, with NME and other outlets making unfavourable comparisons to the work of OMD heroes Kraftwerk.
 A scathing Mark Moses in The Boston Phoenix rechristened the album "Guzzle Shit by Offensive Manure in the Park".
 Record Mirrors Jim Reid observed a "nightmarish" album "replete with the worst kind of futuristic nonsense", while John Gill of Time Out labelled it "redundant avant-garde trickery".
 Sun Times critic Michael Lawson dismissed the record's experimental content as filler, adding that "too much attention [is] given to soundtrack-like effects that only clutter what decent electropop baubles there are here."
 There were sporadic appeals for listener perseverance: Paul Colbert of Melody Maker portrayed the album as "a challenge and a reward", while Smash Hits reviewer Johnny Black argued that "the songs are waiting to be found and are as melodic, passionate and vital as ever."

 Although a critical and commercial disappointment upon release, Dazzle Ships came to be seen as a noble failure.
 In The Rough Guide to Rock (1996), co-author Dave Castle said, "This austere evocation of modern alienation is the classic OMD album.
 Excellent use of samples and incredible synths on strong, melodic and above all highly intelligent pop music."
 During the 2000s it was endorsed by Mojo as a "buried treasure" and an "ignored masterwork", while Ned Raggett of AllMusic wrote that the "dazzling" record "beats Kraftwerk at their own game, science and the future turned into surprisingly warm, evocative songs."
+Westword labelled Dazzle Ships an "avant-pop opus".
 Trouser Press remained unconvinced, describing the album as "impressive but not satisfying".
 The magazine noted "some amazing sounds and a powerful atmosphere", but felt that "found-tape gimmickry" had taken precedence over songwriting.

 Dazzle Ships met with critical praise upon its initial re-release in 2008.
 Tom Ewing of Pitchfork wrote, "Luckily, you don't need a contrarian streak to love it... history has done its own remix job on Dazzle Ships, and the result is a richer, more unified album than anyone in 1983 could have imagined."
-In a five-star review, Record Collectors Daryl Easlea observed "consistently eccentric" and "dark and detailed" content, calling the album "a weirdly satisfying listen".
+In a five-star review, Record Collectors Daryl Easlea referred to "consistently eccentric" and "dark and detailed" content, calling the album "a weirdly satisfying listen".
 Luke Turner of The Quietus said that it "stands the test of time as a heroic statement", and represents "a fine realisation of that desire to be both pop and important that OMD first hinted at with 'Enola Gay' and 'Electricity'."
-In a 2023 review, critic Alexis Petridis hailed Dazzle Ships as an "avant-pop masterpiece", adding that it "feels infinitely more deserving of its latterday reputation than the response it received in 1983: strange and strangely appealing, austere but somehow heady, a transmission from the past that's worth tuning into today."
+In a 2023 review, Martin Gray of Louder Than War observed "innovative synth pop that isn't afraid to break rules and invent new ones", adding that Dazzle Ships had "finally earned its belated and much-deserved due as a minor unsung masterpiece".